Silicon Valley’s psychedelic wonder drug is almost here

 This could save lives, cure depression, help alcoholism, get people off opioids—why wouldn’t I want to be invested?”

 That is consistent with the rhetoric of so-called “psychonauts,” people who take psychedelics as a transformational exercise.
-Psychedelics “change one’s mind in enduring ways,” writes Michael Pollan in his 2018 book How to Change Your Mind.
+Psychedelics “change one’s mind in enduring ways,” writes Michael Pollan in his 2018 book How To Change Your Mind.
 MindMed’s early research suggests that it’s the drugs themselves that are resetting the brain and freeing people from their cravings.
-The company is engineering variants as well as tiny doses of psychedelics drugs, both of which aim to treat patients without getting them high.
+The company is engineering variants as well as tiny doses of psychedelic drugs, both of which aim to treat patients without getting them high.

 The company, which is not even a year old, was inspired by a Silicon Valley trend that has been simultaneously lauded and ridiculed: micro-dosing.
 While living in San Francisco, MindMed founder JR Rahn came into contact with hoards of tech workers who take minuscule doses of psychedelic drugs as way to wean themselves off of stimulants like Adderall, while maintaining a focused edge.
-But psychedelics get you high and can leave you in a mind-melded state for hours, which for a lot of people is a non-starter.
-For both the micro-dosers and the people looking for help in recovering from an addiction—not to mention the Food and Drug Administration, the Drug Enforcement Agency, and the pharmaceutical companies who have the money and reach to bring a drug to market—that makes psychedelics risky business.
+But psychedelics get you high and can leave you in a mind-melded state for hours, which for a lot of people is a nonstarter.
+For both the micro-dosers and the people looking for help in recovering from an addiction—not to mention the Food and Drug Administration, the Drug Enforcement Agency, and the pharmaceutical companies that have the money and reach to bring a drug to market—that makes psychedelics risky business.
 Rahn’s first drug aimed at treating addiction has engineered out the psychedelic experience.
 But can it still be effective without the trip?

 Meet the wonder drug